-Federated Learning.
+Federated Learning and applications.
 Resp.
 Dr. Antonella Guzzo

 Federated Learning is a novel collaborative and distributed learning paradigm, which enables training machine/deep learning models over remote devices or siloed data centers, such as mobile phones or hospitals, while keeping data localized.
 Differently from the distributed learning approach, federated learning provide a privacy- preserving solution by design, since the participant to the federation only share parameters /models without sharing data.
 Although the high potential of this approach, as in any emerging technologies, several challenges come into play.
 We are interested not only in developing solution that outperforms the existing ones, but also that address some specific challenges as dealing with Non-IID data, improving the level of sustainability and compliance with “green” issues.

-Blockchain.
+Blockchain methods and technology.
 Resp.
 Dr. Antonella Guzzo

 Blockchain is a technology that provides user with desirable features of decentralization, autonomy, integrity, immutability, verification, fault-tolerance, anonymity, auditability, and transparency.
 In recent years, there was an explosion of initiative aiming at incorporate blockchain technology in several modern applications (in the healthcare, supply chain, finance etc.), and for each aforementioned sector a number of benefits, as well limits and challenges of the use of blockchain technologies emerge.
 We are interested in the development of new mechanisms and procedures of “accountability” based on DLT (Distributed Ledger Technology), blockchain and intelligent contracts (Smart Contract).
 Specifically, we focused on traceability of material goods through the use of Smart Tags and the definition of mechanisms for the recognition of the digital identity of physical objects for anti-countering.